Church of the East in India: Liturgical language

 Since the 17th century, efforts were made by the visiting bishops of West Syriac tradition to establish the use of western dialect in liturgy in Malankara.
 Written in a more roundly form, this dialect is known as Western Syriac, Maronite Syriac or Jacobite Syriac.
 As both these forms are indistinguishable in terms of grammar and meaning, they differ only in the shape of letters and pronunciation.
 Even though the Western Syriac was introduced in the Malankara Church in the 17th century, its use was still greatly eclipsed by the use of Eastern Syriac until the 19th century, as shown by the pronunciations in the Eastern Syriac way which have transcended into the daily usage and liturgical translations of the Christians of Malankara.
 This is exemplified by the pronunciation of words like Sleeba, Kablana, Qurbana, Kasa, Thablaitha etc. (instead of Sleebo, Kablono, Qurbono, Kaso, Thablaitho as in the Western dialect) which has remained unchanged through the centuries.
 Even the letters written by the primate of Malankara Church, Malankara Metropolitan Mar Dionysius, the Great (+1808) were in Eastern Syriac.
-It was only in 1789 that Mar Dionysius, the Great agreed to replace East Syrian Liturgy with West Syrian Liturgy, a decision that was approved by the Malankara Palliyogam (assembly of parish representatives) through the historical document Puthiyacavu Padiyola.
-The move to West Syrian Liturgy was fully implemented by the Malankara Palliyogam of 1809 through the declaration Kandanad Padiyola.
+As the attempts by Western Syriac visiting bishops to get Western Syriac liturgy adopted by the Malankara Church continued to face opposition from Malankara, a middle ground was reached in 1789 by the Malankara Palliyogam (assembly of parish representatives) held at Mavelikkara Puthiyakavu church and presided by Mar Dionysius, the Great.
+The decision was documented in the historical document Puthiyacavu Padiyola which stated that the prayers of canonical hours, ordinations and Holy Qurbana must be done in the new liturgical rite (Western Syriac), while weddings and baptisms must continue following the old liturgical rite (Eastern Syriac).
+Two decades later, the transition to Western Syriac Liturgy was fully implemented by the Malankara Palliyogam of 1809 through the declaration Kandanad Padiyola which stated that all prayers and sacraments must follow the Western Syriac liturgical rites.